 • French

-• Recognized in Best Lawyers: Ones to Watch in America 2021, 2023 and 2024 for Alternative Dispute Resolution in Cleveland
+• Selected to Best Lawyers: Ones to Watch in America 2021-2026 for Alternative Dispute Resolution and Commercial Litigation

 Award Mouse thought multimedia interface book medal screen monitor